collapsed-stacks/startups/questions/8025/how-often-to-require-your-employee-to-sign-a-non-compete-clause.md

 - posted by: [Jeff O'Neill](https://stackexchange.com/users/46273/jeff-o-neill) on 2015-12-08
 - score: 2

-<p>Almost every company has non-compete clauses in their employment contracts.
-The primary exception is companies in states where such clauses are not allowed (e.g., California).</p>
+Almost every company has non-compete clauses in their employment contracts.
+The primary exception is companies in states where such clauses are not allowed (e.g., California).

-<p>These clauses are very effective in preventing employees from quitting their company to work for a competitor.
-Employees know that their contract has such a clause and many are afraid that they will be sued.</p>
+These clauses are very effective in preventing employees from quitting their company to work for a competitor.
+Employees know that their contract has such a clause and many are afraid that they will be sued.

-<p>In practice, however, these clauses are rarely enforced.
+In practice, however, these clauses are rarely enforced.
 I worked for a big tech company with offices in Seattle, Boston, and California.
 In all three locations, people were constantly quitting one tech company to work for a competing tech company and no one got sued.
-The clauses are more likely to be enforced if you are a higher level executive than a programmer.</p>
+The clauses are more likely to be enforced if you are a higher level executive than a programmer.

-<p>In sum, these clauses are effective in preventing the risk averse from quitting.
-In practice, it is unlikely that the clause will be enforced unless you are a higher level executive.</p>
+In sum, these clauses are effective in preventing the risk averse from quitting.
+In practice, it is unlikely that the clause will be enforced unless you are a higher level executive.